-A few months ago we encountered a problem that I’m sure is common to many households, but it was something we’d never experienced with Pixie.
+When our youngest was a toddler we encountered a problem that I’m sure is common to many households, but it was something we’d never experienced with Pixie.
 And it threw me for six, because I had no idea how to resolve it.
-After previously loving bath time, Elfin became frightened.
+After Elfin previously loving getting in the tub, why all of a sudden was my poor baby scared of bath time?
 It sounds almost comical, but trust me when I say that when it happens the reality is far from funny.
-I was left second guessing myself and wondering: Why does my baby suddenly hate the bath?
-How can I help my baby overcome her fear of bath time?
+I was left second guessing myself and wondering what can help when a baby hates bath time – how could I help her overcome her very real fear?

-It dawned on me what had caused the issue, and when I realised it was my own fault – I’d insisted her phobia – the guilt I felt was immense.
+It dawned on me what had caused the issue, and when I realised it was my own fault – I’d instigated her phobia – the guilt I felt was immense.

 Such irony that I’d served only to create the very problem I’d been trying to avoid.

-How Can I Help My Baby Overcome Her Fear of the Bath?
+How Can I Help If My Baby Hates Bath Time?

 I waited till Pixie was at preschool so Elfin and I had a couple of uninterrupted hours.
 I ran a lovely warm bath in the middle of the afternoon.